michael105/slterm/README.md

         Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

+    Keep the history and terminal contents on resize events (Doesn't erase wider lines, when shrinking)
+         No scrollback "behind" the current history anymore (Bugfix)

     A few minor optimizations.

     Nicer cursor and configurable cursorcolor for unfocused windows.
-    No scrollback "behind" the current history anymore.

 Further info is in [st-asc.1](src/st-asc.1.rst), [Patches](PATCHES.md) and [LOG.md](LOG.md)
 ___